MuteJester/Cpp_Pickaxe/README.md

 #### Ploting 2D K-Means Algorithm

 <img src="Examples/kmeans-k=2.png" alt="Logo" width="600" height="600">
-Java Brain Offers a fast and efficenet K-means calculation aglorithm although currently only up to 3 dimensional K - Means calculations supported soon there will a higher dimension support system.
+Pickaxe Offers a fast and efficenet K-means calculation aglorithm although currently only up to 3 dimensional K - Means calculations supported soon there will a higher dimension support system.

 #### Ploting 2D K-Nearest-Neighbors Algorithm

 <img src="Examples/KNN_example.png" alt="Logo" width="600" height="600">
-Java Brain Offers a simple and dynamic kNN implementation aglorithm for all your use case as well as a quick plot method for immediate display of 2D kNN results.
+Pickaxe Offers a simple and dynamic kNN implementation aglorithm for all your use case as well as a quick plot method for immediate display of 2D kNN results.
 In the above image- the red ciricle with the green dot in the center is the new added value, blue points that turned pink are the specified K nearest neighbors.